mhucka/readmine/README.md

 ### Additional options

 Some projects need to communicate additional information to users and can benefit from additional sections in the README file.
-It's difficult to give specific instructions &ndash; a lot depends on your software, your intended audience, etc.  Use your judgement and ask for feedback from users or colleagues to help figure out what else is worth explaining.
+It's difficult to give specific instructions &ndash; a lot depends on your software, your intended audience, etc.  Use your judgment and ask for feedback from users or colleagues to help figure out what else is worth explaining.

 Known issues and limitations